 Lately, I’ve been binge-watching the Marvelous Mrs. Maisel and it has me thinking about the architectural details in interiors that have all but become a thing of the past.

-The scenes of the prewar era apartment buildings in New York are so intriguing.
+The scenes of the pre-war era apartment buildings in New York are so intriguing.
 New Yorkers have really perfected the art of gracious small-space living, long before that became a thing.
-There are a lot of little lessons that can be adapted from those vintage apartments.
+There are a lot of little lessons that one can adapt from those vintage apartments.

-How about those scenes where the apartment conserved a lovely phone nook – talk about things that we no longer have!
+How about those scenes where the apartment would conserve a lovely phone nook – talk about things that we no longer have!